IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

     is _not_ an improvement: replacing record field names with positional arguments is a big loss in clarity.

+    TODO NSF: Explicitly recommend introducing a separate record type for `X` and a corresponding single-argument `X :: X -> Foo`.

 20. __Pointfree__: Use your judgement when to use pointfree style and when not to use it; aim for clarity.